fungamer2-2/CDDA-Slime-a-clysm/README.md

 - Glowing slime - emits some light and glows in the dark
 - Diamond slime - resistant to certain damage types, has a special attack that releases diamond shards from itself, dealing cut damage to nearby targets
 - Lava slime - emits hot air and smoke, deals heat damage, occasionally releases chunks of hot molten rock which deals heat damage to those nearby (may cause fire on nearby tiles)
+- Slime hopper - hops around, towards you if far away, randomly if close, very evasive

 In addition, each type has a large variant.
 The large variants are larger and tougher, and they split into two of the normal-sized variants on death.